KPNT: History

 Following Howard Stern's departure from terrestrial radio at the end of 2005, the station began airing the syndicated Rover's Morning Glory.
 The show never caught on and was dropped in January 2007.

 In 2006, KPNT expanded the playlist to include a wider variety of active rock artists while maintaining a strong emphasis on alternative artists.
 The new slogan, "Everything Alternative", was adopted to promote this change.

 In January 2013, KPNT moved its city of license from Ste.
 Genevieve, Missouri, to Collinsville, Illinois, and its transmitter moved north from Jefferson County, Missouri, to St. Louis.
 The license for this change was issued by the Federal Communications Commission (FCC) on February 27, 2015.
 The station was required to reduce its effective radiated power from 100,000 watts to 54,000 watts and height above average terrain from more than 1,300 feet to 835 feet, but the trade was considered beneficial to KPNT by moving its transmitter within the immediate St. Louis metropolitan area, now using a TV and FM tower off Mackenzie Road.

 In 2014, the station launched "The Rizzuto Show" as their morning program.
 The show runs from 6:07 to 9:33am followed by commercials until 10am.
 The show has won numerous awards and has earned strong ratings.
 The personalities are host Scott Rizzuto, musician Moon Valjean of Greek Fire/Goldfinger, Lern (formerly at KSHE), comedian Rafe Williams, and King Scott.
 Co-host Jeff Burton died in August 2022.
 In January 2023, producer/co-host Tony Patrico was fired for inappropriate conduct.

+In November 2025, the station dismissed afternoon host Liv Maddix in a cost-saving move.
+She was replaced by the syndicated The Woody Show, which airs on tape delay from KYSR in Los Angeles.
+The Woody Show previously aired on rival station KTLK-FM, until a format change in 2020 due to low ratings.